uperl/Archive-Libarchive-FFI/README.md

 Returns an opaque archive which may be a perl style object, or a C pointer (depending on the implementation), either way, it can be passed into any of the read functions documented here with an <$archive> argument.

-TODO: handle the unusual circumstance when this would return C NULL pointer.

 ## archive\_read\_next\_header($archive, $entry)